ttavenner/correspondence-map/README.md

 4. From the command prompt window run `node get-data.js`.
 This will download the data into a file called letters.csv

 ## Setting up the map
 Before running the map you will need to save the `letters.csv` file you created with the parser into the main repository folder.
+The repo includes a sample letters file named `letters-sample.csv`.
+To use this data set simply rename this file to `letters.csv`.
 If you are using your own data, the map assumes that you have a file named `letters.csv` with at least the following columns:

 | Field              | Column Name      |
 | ------------------ | ---------------- |